mruby/mruby/doc/internal/boxing.md

 | ptr    | 01111111 11111100 PPPPPPPP PPPPPPPP PPPPPPPP PPPPPPPP PPPPPPPP PPPPPP01 |
 | nil    | 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 |

-The object values appear far more frequently than floating point numbers, so we offset the value so that object pointers are unchanged.
+The object values appear far more frequently than floating-point numbers, so we offset the value so that object pointers are unchanged.
 This technique is called "favor pointer"".

 ## No Boxing